Leadership

 $125 application fee

-$2500 tuition
+$5600 tuition

-Travel to PAS meeting x 2 years
+Attendance at PAS meeting x 2 years

 *Please note you will receive separate confirmation receipts for the application submission and the application fee.
 Your application won't be considered without the application fee.

-3. Why is there an enrollment fee?
+- Why is there an enrollment fee?

-We are looking for participants with outstanding credentials, a dedicated sponsor/documentation of institutional support, and a well-designed project that will allow them to apply their leadership skills and that will have an impact for their career development and division/department or beyond.
+We are looking for participants with outstanding credentials, a dedicated sponsor/documentation of institutional support, and well-described goals that will allow them to apply their learning and advance their competence as leaders. - Are there exceptions to the time in rank criteria?

 Applicants with <5 years at the rank of Assistant Professor and prior experience outside of academics may be eligible if they meet all other eligibility criteria.
 Applicants requesting an exception related to the academic rank requirement should include an additional statement of 3 sentences or less describing their situation and rationale for this request.
 This statement should be provided on a separate document within the application.
-The sponsor’s letter of support should attest to the applicant's request for an exception and the need for this leadership training at this stage of the applicant’s academic career
+The sponsor’s letter of support should attest to the applicant's request for an exception and the need for this leadership training at this stage of the applicant’s academic career - What are the qualifications, types of leadership roles/responsibilities that are required for applicants?

-Leadership positions could include roles such as medical clinic director, educational program leader, division/section chief, research team PI, community initiative director, quality improvement director, or committee chair (institutional or professional organization)- Preference is given to those within three years of transitioning to a new leadership role
+Applicants’ leadership opportunities could include roles such as medical clinic director, educational program leader, division/section chief, research team PI, community initiative director, quality improvement director, or chair of a committee/task force (institutional) or interest group/region/committee (professional organization).

 7. How do I select my sponsor?